Tyres might seem like a no-fuss necessity for your car, but they can be one of the most important parts of your vehicle.

 There are a few ways you can make sure your tyres are in good nick.

 Tyre pressure is different depending on your vehicle, so should be checked regularly in accordance with your car handbook.
-Simplemotoring.co.uk have written a step-by-step guide for checking your tyre pressure at home, or alternatively, book an appointment with your local garage.
+If you have a pump you can check your tyre pressure at home, or alternatively you could use the air machine at a petrol station or book an appointment with your local garage.

 The easiest way to check the depth of your tyres is to use the 20p test.
 The outer edge of a twenty pence piece is approximately 1.6mm, so placing one in the centre of the tread can be a simple tool for measurement.